mariavmukhina/ScopeScript/README.md

 ## Installation

 ScopeScript was tested with Matlab 2017a and requires Parallel Computing Toolbox and Statistics and Machine Learning Toolbox.
 The latter is only needed for camera calibration.
 In addition, ScopeScript uses uManager 1.4 (included with the package), Nikon Ti-2 SDK (can be obtained at nisdk.net), PI (Physik Instrumente) MATLAB Driver GCS2 for the controller of Nanocube nanomanipulator (optional).

-ScopeScript can be used with any light sources/cameras supported by uManager.
-The current version

 **Before the first run**, (1) register Nikon Ti2 ActiveX control in Windows:
 ```